-- As defined in subsection 146.2(1) of the Income Tax Act (Canada), "distribution" means a payment out of or under a TFSA arrangement in satisfaction of all or part of the holder's interest in the arrangement and "survivor" of an individual means another individual who is, immediately before the individual's death, a spouse or common-lw partner of the individual. - 2) This contract will cease to be a TFSA if it is not administered in accordance with the conditions in subsection 146.2(2) of the Income Tax Act (Canada), when the contract ceases to be a qualified arrangement, as defined in subsection 146.2(1) or when the last owner dies. - 3) The contract will be maintained for the exclusive benefit of the owner.
-Any right of a person to receive a payment out of or under the contract will be disregarded except if payment is being made in respect of the owner's death.
+- 1) This contract will cease to be a TFSA if it is not administered in accordance with the conditions in subsection 146.2(2) of the Income Tax Act (Canada), when the contract ceases to be a qualified arrangement, as defined in subsection 146.2(1) or when the last owner dies. - 2) The contract will be maintained for the exclusive benefit of the owner.
+Any right of a person to receive a payment out of or under the contract will be disregarded except if payment is being made in respect of the owner's death. - 3) No one other than the owner or the company will have any rights under the contract relating to the amount and timing of distributions and the investing of funds.

-- 4) No one other than the owner or the company will have any rights under the contract relating to the amount and timing of distributions and the investing of funds. - 5) A contract ceases to be a TFSA on the death of the owner unless the owner's spouse or common-law partner has been appointed successor owner. - 6) No one other than the owner may make deposits to the contract. - 7) If the company is given proof that there is tax payable under section 207.02 or 207.03 of the Income TaxAct (Canada) then the company will refund to the owner all amounts required to reduce the amount otherwise payable.
-However, the refund may not exceed the market value of the contract. - 8) No deposits may be made after the maturity date of the contract. - 9) On receipt of notice from the owner we will transfer, in whole or in part, the market value of this contract as determined in accordance with the contract provisions to another TFSA of the owner. - 10) This contract is intended to be a TFSA for the purposes of the Income Tax Act (Canada).
+- 4) A contract ceases to be a TFSA on the death of the owner unless the owner's spouse or common-law partner has been appointed successor owner. - 5) No one other than the owner may make deposits to the contract. - 6) If the company is given proof that there is tax payable under section 207.02 or 207.03 of the Income Tax Act (Canada) then the company will refund to the owner all amounts required to reduce the amount otherwise payable.
+However, the refund may not exceed the market value of the contract. - 7) No deposits may be made after the maturity date of the contract. - 8) On receipt of notice from the owner we will transfer, in whole or in part, the market value of this contract as determined in accordance with the contract provisions to another TFSA of the owner. - 9) This contract is intended to be a TFSA for the purposes of the Income Tax Act (Canada).
 This contract will be administered, and all contributions, distributions, transfers, refunds and other payments under this contract shall be made in accordance with the Income Tax Act (Canada), including the conditions applicable to a qualifying arrangement that are set out in subsection 146.2(2) of the Income Tax Act (Canada).
 We reserve the right to amend this contract if such an amendment is required for this contract to maintain its TFSA status.